exasol/exasol-virtual-schema-lua/doc/system_requirements.md

 Rationale:

-Depending on the filter, grouping and aggregation capabilities the data source offers, a query to a Virtual Schema can in parts or as a whole be push-down to the data source.
+Depending on the filter, grouping and aggregation capabilities the data source offers, a query to a Virtual Schema can in parts or as a whole be pushed down to the data source.
 This reduces the amount of data transferred between Exasol and the data source compared to a full data copy.

 Comment: